gabriellewald/resume.md/resume.md

 ### <span>Vice President of Scholarship, PTK Honor Society International</span> <span>Jan 2015 -- Jan 2016</span>

-- Partnered with organizations like Planned Parenthood for collaboration on campus projects
+- Partnered with organizations for collaboration on campus projects
-- Co-created projects to empower women on campus
-- Organized and co-presented induction ceremony to welcome new inductees
 - Led weekly meetings with society members to address action items
+- Organized and presented induction ceremony to welcome new inductees

 ## Education